Pai Mu Tan / Bai Mu Dan / White Peony White Tea

 White Peony (Bai Mu Dan) White tea from Fuding county, Fujian Province, China: perfectly balanced white tea, consisting of a masterfully harmonious traditional hand-picked white shoots with their corresponding top two tea leaves.
 Full-bodied, nutty taste body with fruity, slightly earthy and woody components, preceded by an aromatic bouquet of floral notes that awaken the connotation with spring flower.

 For more information please referto the detailled product description below.

-White Peony (Chinese: Pai Mu Tan, also: Bai Mudan or Bai Mu Dan), is one of the 2 main or best know types of white tea.
-Like its sibling, White Silver Needles, it originates from the northeastern part of China’s Fujian province, mainly from the Fuding and Zhenghe counties, where the specific processing type producing white tea as we know it today was invented only during the second half of the 19th century, making white tea the youngest of the 6 classical Chinese tea categories.
+White Peony (Chinese: Pai Mu Tan, also: Bai Mudan or Bai Mu Dan), is one of the best-known types of white tea.
+Like its sibling, White Silver Needle, it originates from the northeastern part of China’s Fujian province.
+There, the cultivation and processing of Pai Mu Tan are at home mainly in the counties of Fuding and Zhenghe.
+In both regions, the special method of white tea processing looks back on about 150 years only.
+This makes white tea the youngest of the 6 classic Chinese tea processing categories.

 25g, 50g, 100g